Theworm109/project-minecraft/README.md

 mods which have dependancies will be grouped together in a single file. if multiple mods share a dependancy, it will be placed in its respective root folder.

+mods which alter how another mod works, such as adding apis, will be placed with its parent.

 after it's decided that the pack is ready for a release, a zip file will be made of all the mods required for both server and client useage seaperately.

 if you would like to directly contribute to the modpack, create a pull request with your desired changes and they will be reviewed as soon as possible.